LucaCtt/lab_llm_tools/MR_UPSTREAM_FILES_SUMMARY.md

 - Builds structured driver records from RDF triples and converts them into readable sentences used by both text and embedding retrieval.
 - Implements local SPARQL generation against the exported graph using `rdfs:label` and the custom `lab:` namespace, with dynamic filters derived from question terms.
 - Implements text retrieval as a simple scored keyword match over normalized driver summaries.
-- Implements embedding retrieval with `sentence-transformers`, caches the model with `lru_cache`, and degrades gracefully back to text retrieval when embe tested side by side.
+- Implements embedding retrieval with `sentence-transformers`, caches the model with `lru_cache`, and degrades gracefully back to text retrieval when embeddings are unavailable.
-- Overall, this file turns the local RDF graph into a comparison harness for structured, lexical, and semantic retrieval.
+- Re-enables the embedding comparison path in `compare()` so all three retrieval strategies can be tested side by side.

 ## `src/lab/task_3_rag_agent.py`